Hello from Connecticut!

 Further research said this gifted team worked with historians, Native American experts, and linguists, who understood their quest.
 Who were the Quinnipiac Native Americans who roamed the sleeping giant's forests?
 How did the legend come to be?
 What did their language sound like?
 Was there a boy like Blackbird who had an eerie encounter with this massive mountainous man?

 Great books, like "The Legend of Hobbomock, the Sleeping Giant" make us want to burrow under a down comforter with a flashlight and read until dawn.
 They paint an everlasting picture that vividly remains with us throughout our lives.

 The Legend of Hobbomock, The Sleeping Giant won a Connecticut Press Club Award in 2012, in the Children's Fiction Book Category and was a best seller at the Barnes & Noble store in North Haven, Connecticut.
-In fact, the North Haven Barnes & Noble store manager and community resources manager both stated that the book was the single bestselling hardcover book the store has ever stocked and sold.
-This picture storybook is for ages 6-10, as well as older readers, who enjoy thrilling stories and Native American themes.

 The book was also selected as the only title to represent all of Connecticut for this project, "Booking Across the USA" a children's literacy program, which launched nationwide, today, on February 25th.

 Click on the cover to learn more about The Legend of Hobbomock, The Sleeping Giant.

 If you decide to order a copy, fifty cents of every copy purchased is donated to

 the Sleeping Giant not-for profit Park Association to help with the land preservation.

 Historic and Interesting Places to Visit in Connecticut!